 When designing eLearning management training courses, roleplays can be quite helpful.

 Begin by using a rapid authoring content template to give important points about the manager-employee relationship in your organization.
-Then use a series of rapid authoring relationship templates to practice role plays: which action to take in which circumstance AND the target language which should be used.
+Then use a series of rapid authoring relationship templates to practice leadership role plays: which action to take in which circumstance AND the target language which should be used.

 How to train managers to become better managers

 Alrighty… I’m going to make the following important assumption: in this section, the managers we are speaking about have been through your initial Management Training Course(s).
 Yet, they are still not fully displaying the management style your organization is looking for.
+Here are ways of mentoring trainees that display different competencies and teamwork styles.

 So, Step 1 is always making sure that the manager has done the basic training.

-This manager might have been overlooked when the training course was taking place.
+This manager might have been overlooked when the online training course was taking place.
 He or she might not have been able to attend and/or complete all the modules.
 It is not logical to expect a person to use a management style when they have not received the necessary training.

 Step 2 is getting employee feedback.